defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 Once you have a sense for what all goes into a a track in terms of the different sections and their relationship, make a *lot* of tracks that are "finished" in the sense that they have all of the necessary parts.
-This is something I'm pretty glad I did, because you'll need to have those same kinds of sections in every track you make and it really helps to have practice at making each kind of section.
-(I actually wish I heeded this advice even more closely, because if you listen to my build-up sections they're terrible compared to my drops and verses, because I always half-assed the builds and so I don't have as much experience making good ones.)
+By doing this you're building up your experience and tastes for each different kind of section.
+What you want to avoid is getting really good at one kind of section (like the drop) without advancing your skill at all the other kinds of sections, because ultimately the *entire* track needs to be good, not just the drop.

+If you want to see how this can go wrong, listen to any of my build-up sections, they're all pretty bad even in otherwise-good tracks, because I've always half-assed them and as a result I never figured out how to make a good one.
+Listen to [Zeds Dead & Diplo
+- Blame](https://www.youtube.com/watch?v=BwhdHAbuiz4) for an example of why making the entire track good is so important, the drop is great but the verses are what really make the song so incredible.

+I will give one specific arrangement tip that I use in pretty much every track.

 - ABCD method to writing drops and verses